hellopavi/machine_learning_projects/README.md

 <h1>Machine Learning Projects</h1>

-<p>This repository contains various machine learning projects that I have worked on.
+<p>This repository contains various machine learning projects that I have worked on using Google Colab.
 Each project is self-contained and includes the necessary code, datasets, and documentation to understand and replicate the results.</p>

 <h2>Table of Contents</h2>
 <ul>